 When you start using Webflow, you’ll have the option to choose between site plans and workspace plans.
 Site plans are for personal websites, blogs, and small businesses.
 Within site plans you will have access to both general site options and ecommerce options.
 Account plans are targeted more towards professionals, making them ideal for agencies and freelancers.

-The Starter plan is their entry level option and is totally free.
+Webflow offers one of the best free website builder plans.
 It includes everything you need to try Webflow.
 There’s no credit card required for setup and you can use it for an unlimited time.
 It includes access to a Webflow.io domain, 50 CMS items, and 50 form submissions.

 The Basic plan costs $14.00 per month when you pay annually or $18.00 billed monthly.
-This gives you everything from the paid plan, plus extra site pages (150) and an allowance of 250K visitors.
+This gives you everything from the Starter plan, plus extra site pages (150) and an allowance of 250K visitors.
 The CMS plan costs $23 monthly (paid annually) or $28 paid monthly, for this you get 3 website editors, site search, and 250GB of bandwidth.

 The Business plan costs $39.00 per month when paid annually ($49 paid monthly).
 It includes everything in the CMS plan, plus extra bandwidth (400GB), extra editors (10), and form file upload.
 For anything above and beyond the Business plan you can contact Webflow for a bespoke package.